rnelsonee/dc-metro/README.md

     ![Source Files](img/source.png)

 5. The board should now light up with a loading screen, but we've still got some work to do.
+The picture below shows the board without LED diffuser film.

     ![Loading Sign](img/loading.jpg)